Optimizing Color Image

 Adjusting Acquisition Settings

-Exposure time and projector brightness do not impact the color image quality.
-On the other hand, higher aperture values are key to avoiding blurry color images; see the figure below.
-A good rule-of-thumb is 5.66 or higher f-number values (smaller apertures).
+Correct aperture values are key to avoiding blurry color images; see the figure below.
+A good rule of thumb is to use low f-number values, up to 4.0, if the working distance is within the optimal range.
+If the camera is outside the optimal range, try using higher f-number values, such as 5.6 or 8.0.
 For a more detailed explanation and guidance, see Depth of Focus and Depth of Focus Calculator.

-Single acquisition capture with aperture 10.37
+Single acquisition capture with good aperture Single acquisition capture with good aperture

-Single acquisition capture with aperture 3.67
+Single acquisition capture with bad aperture Single acquisition capture with bad aperture

 Note